 You can get a good selection of video lessons for different techniques, playing styles, and genres without having to spend a single dime.

-Justin Guitar tries selling $50 DVDs to beginners (For the latest prices and discounts, check here), who won’t necessarily know any better than to not purchase the DVD.
+Justin Guitar tries selling $50 DVDs to beginners, who won’t necessarily know any better than to not purchase the DVD.
 For the purchase of a $50 DVD off of Justin Guitar’s site, you could spend the same amount of money and purchase a four-month subscription to Guitar Tricks and have already gone through Guitar Trick’s Core Learning System.